Indoor Air Quality Standards

 To be able to easily rate the quality of indoor air, certain guidelines/standards have been designed.
 These standards are different for each country.
 The reason for them to be different is every place has different climatic conditions and different pollutant range.

-In India, no separate Indoor air Quality standards / guidelines are yet designed.
+In India, no separate IAQ standards / guidelines are yet designed.
 But, some components involved in determining indoor air quality are considered in National Building Code 2016 (NBC).
 The other standards we may look up to are given by World Health Organisation (WHO), Occupational Safety and Health Administration (OSHA) and American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

 Back in school after our exams we used to get grades, right?
 These grades; A, B, C, D were set on some guidelines; like if a student scores above 80 he gets A grade and so on.

-Thus, Indoor air quality standards /guidelines give us a framework and help us in a way to achieve the best.
+Thus, these guidelines give us a framework and help us in a way to achieve the best.

 In scientific analysis, the standards/guidelines are based looking towards the safety of the people.
 These are set according to the pollutant and its ability to affect us.
 Thus the standards/guidelines are set at the lowest level and this level is known as permissible level.
 To achieve good indoor air quality, the pollutant levels in your indoor air should all be way below the permissible levels.